How to structure a screenplay? If you are here with the same question, then keep reading.

 - And your contact details

-In addition, some directors can tell you to add the draft dates on your title page.
+In addition, some directors tell you to add the draft dates on your title page.
 For example, a draft date could show how recent or how old the script is.

 Some templates could help you to put everything in the desired place.
 However, some directors will give you a particular guideline to follow on the title page.

 The earlier you write about the movie venues, the better.
-Knowing the location of the scenes saves the actors from the frustrations of being stuck during the act.
+Knowing the location of the scenes saves the actors from the frustrations of being stuck during the first act.

-Step 3: It’s Time to Introduce the Actors
+Step 3: Introduce the Actors

 After portraying the script title and the venues, you need to introduce the movie characters of the entire play.
 Here is where you give the characters’ action names and the role that they will play in the act.